SlaxwingWain/ashen-fluff/convos/saying-true-things.md

-> "I feel rude if I don't have dinner with him," she said because it was true.
+> "But I feel rude if I don't have dinner with him," she said because it was true.
 It was also true of course that she wanted to have dinner with him.
 >
 > "I understand," he said because it was true.
 But it was also true that he wished he didn't.
 >